 During the past year, the Company had sufficient cash flow to meet operating, capital expenditure and debt service needs and its other obligations.
 When preparing estimates of future cash flows, we consider historical performance, technological changes, market factors, industry trends and other criteria.
-Cash flows from operations were \$1,719,000, (\$60,000) and (\$1,627,000) for years ended June 30, 2013, 2014 and 2015, respectively.
+Cash flows from operations were (\$60,000), (\$1,627,000) and (\$4,639,000), for years ended June 30, 2014, 2015 and 2016, respectively.
 Cash flows from operations will vary from period to period, depending on cash receipts and payment timing with respect to current assets and current liabilities.
-The Company expects to generate sufficient cash flows during the fiscal year ending June 30, 2016 to meet its needs.
-In our opinion, the Company will continue to be able to fund its needs for the foreseeable future, unless its bank elects to declare all obligations due and payable as a result of a future covenant default condition.
+We believe additional working capital will be needed to meet the Company's operating goals in the fiscal year ending June 30, 2017.
+While there can be no assurance that the Company will be able to raise such working capital in a timely fashion and on terms satisfactory to the Company, the Company is pursuing a sale/leaseback of its owned real estate to generate sufficient cash flows during the fiscal year ending June 30, 2017.
+In our opinion, such a transaction will provide needed funds, unless its bank elects to declare all obligations due and payable as a result of a covenant default condition.